How Treadmills Burn Fat: The Science Behind It

 At a moderate effort, high-intensity interval training (HIIT) has been shown to burn around thirty percent more fat than steady-state cardio.

-Not only does using the inclination function on a treadmill to engage in uphill walking or running boost resistance, but it also activates additional muscle groups, such as the glutes, hamstrings, and calves, which ultimately results in increased fat burning and muscle activation.
-This kind of exercise causes your body to work harder, which in turn greatly increases the amount of calories that it burns.
+Using the inclination function on a treadmill to participate in uphill walking or running not only increases resistance, but it also engages additional muscle areas, such as the glutes, hamstrings, and calves, which eventually leads in higher fat burning and muscular activation.
+Both of these benefits are a consequence of the treadmill’s ability to raise resistance.
+Your body will have to exert itself more in order to complete this kind of exercise, which will result in a significant increase in the number of calories that it burns.

-- With progressive overload, you may push your body by gradually increasing the intensity of your exercises (in terms of pace or incline) or the duration of your workouts.
+- With progressive overload, you may challenge your body by progressively increasing the intensity of your workouts (in terms of speed or inclination) or the length of your workouts.
+This will allow you to push your body to its limits.